seme4/ssi-consultancy/DeployersGuide.md

 then check that:

 * Apache user, www-data or apache, has read/write access to the directory holding the database file.
+* For Fedora 21 and Scientific Linux 7, you set the security configuration using setcon.
 * index.php specifies a valid directory and file path.

 ---